clivialu/clivialu/README.md

 I maintain a separate GitHub repository for most of my research projects.
 Each repo usually includes:
 - A short, plain-language summary of the paper
+- Project highlight
+- Management takeaways
 - Links to the published article

 ### Selected Projects
 ## ABDC A* Level
 - **Mahmoudian, F., Lu, J., Yu, D., Nazari, J. A., & Herremans, I. M. (2021).
 Inter- and intra-organizational stakeholder arrangements in carbon management accounting**
   _The British Accounting Review_
-  _(ABDC A*; Impact factor 5.577)_
+  _(ABDC A*; Impact factor 9.4)_
-  This paper investigates how relationships among stakeholders — both within firms and across organizational boundaries — influence carbon management accounting practices.
+  This paper investigates how relationships among stakeholders, both within firms and across organizational boundaries influence carbon management accounting practices.
 Drawing on stakeholder theory and empirical data, the study shows that effective collaboration and information sharing between internal and external stakeholders improve the integration of carbon management into accounting systems, supporting more strategic and transparent climate-related decision-making.

   👉[Project repo](https://github.com/clivialu/carbon-management-accounting) · [Paper](https://doi.org/10.1016/j.bar.2020.100933)